OpenDataManchester/training-and-resources/data-expedition-guide/guide.md

 ## 3.2 Toolbox
 Aim of exercise: Create a resource of useful tools or software (preferable free/open!)
 Time (est): Ongoing throughout the expedition

-As the Wall of Data, only aimed at useful tools of software that may help people open/process/clean data files ie Open Refine for processing json files for Excel.
+As with the Wall of Data, this is only aimed at useful tools or software that may help people open/process/clean data files i.e. OpenRefine for processing json files for Excel

 ---
 ## 4.1 The Expedition
 Aim of exercise: Find/explore the dataset, go through the data pipeline as much as possible!